mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 Thus it is of potential value to learn to value the potential of these liminal moments between design spaces for participants and facilitators alike.

-#### Summary: Division of Labour and RQs

-It is hard to make general claims in this area because of the context of the participants as families involved in home education.
-However, many of the observations.  similar practices exist in other research in this domain.
-For example, children have the potential to help parents as technology brokers [@correa_brokering_2015].
-And parents can fulfil several valid roles including, advocate, emotional support, etc [@barron_parents_2009]

-Parents and siblings can provide a large form of support in the creative process and facilitators can design learning environments to facilitate these possibilities.
-Research on the roles that they provide can be of use to facilitators to advance their work.

-The work of Roque on FCL provided guidance for helpers in the process to support parents to value and feel confident these roles [@roque_im_2016] in a way which mirrors the use of helpers this phase of my study.

-EXPAND / SUMMARISE HOW IN THIS STUDY? - USE HEADINGS ABOVE

-Highlighting and supporting these more naturally emerging roles  behaviours may be more useful  (explain - well aligned to creating a game making community?) to facilitators in informal environments that the more prescriptive roles in pedagogies like pair programming.

 <!--
 #### Code roles  and experimentation